ToLATA Claims for Unmarried Couple's Property Disputes - A guide on the Trusts of Land and Appointment of Trustees Act, from SAM Conveyancing

 Most Trusts of Land and Appointment of Trustees Act claims are brought by cohabiting couples who are not married or civil partners.
 Unmarried cohabitees do not have the same rights, despite the common misconception that 'common law marriage' grants them some level of protection - this is a myth.

-To avoid this, SAM Conveyancing recommend having a cohabitation agreement, or deed of trust, drawn up as early as possible.
+To avoid this, SAM Conveyancing recommend having a cohabitation agreement, or Deed of Trust, drawn up as early as possible.
 Ideally, before you fall out with each other.

 Without some form of protection in place, conflicts usually arise where one party believed that their contributions toward the household, for example mortgage payments, would entitle them to a share, or larger share, in the property.
 Another party (usually but not necessarily the other half of the couple) disputes this claim.